charangautam/chatter/README.md

 To build a chat app for mobile devices using React Native.
 The app willprovide users with a chat interface and options to share images and their location.

+To test and use the app, follow the steps below.

+** Install Prerequisites **

+Expo npm install expo-cli --global
+ImagePicker expo install expo-image-picker
+Location expo install expo-location
+Native Maps expo install react-native-maps

+** Install Dependencies **
+Navigate to root folder of project in terminal
+Run npm install

+** Run app **
+While on the root folder
+Open the terminal and run npm start

 Key Features
 - A page where users can enter their name and choose a background color for the chat screen before joining the chat.